bahner/go-ma-actor/README.md

 And you can investigate the IPFS network with the built-in IPFS node.
 It provides The ability to browse IPFS properly, and to pin files and directories.*

+### Cros-compiling

+Cross-cmpiling for Windows requires gcc-mingw-w64 and gcc-multilib tools to be installed.

+CGO is required for sqlite to work on Windows™.

 ## TL;DR

 ```bash